 Isn’t battery a major asset in the ultrabooks?
 Of course!
 Even in the case of Zenbook 13, battery life is moderate to high.

 I’ve tried out different modes that give out the best battery life, best performance, etc. and to sum it up all, take a look at the below findings-

 - 25% brightness, Online work – watching videos, browsing, etc. Offline – gaming for a while, using Microsoft Apps = 7.30 Hours+

 - If you include heavy gaming with more load on CPU, the laptop could only live to 2-3 hours

-The charge time is almost 2 hours, but it's quite fast till it reaches 60%.
+The charge time is almost 2 hours, but it’s quite fast until it reaches 60%.